Victorian literature: Prose fiction

 Charles Dickens is the most famous Victorian novelist.
 With a focus on strong characterization, Dickens became extraordinarily popular in his day and remains one of the most popular and read authors of the world.
-His first novel, The Pickwick Papers (183637) written when he was twenty-five, was an overnight success, and all his subsequent works sold extremely well.
+Dickens began his literary career with Sketches by Boz (1833–1836) which collected short stories published in various newspapers and other periodicals.
+His first novel, The Pickwick Papers (1836–1837) written when he was twenty-five, was an overnight success, and all his subsequent works sold extremely well.
 The comedy of his first novel has a satirical edge and this pervades his writing.
 While at the beginning of the 19th century most novels were published in three volumes, monthly serialization was revived with the publication of Charles Dickens' Pickwick Papers in twenty parts between April 1836 and November 1837.
 Demand was high for each episode to introduce some new element, whether it was a plot twist or a new character, so as to maintain the readers' interest.
 Dickens worked diligently and prolifically to produce the entertaining writing that the public wanted, but also to offer commentary on social problems and the plight of the poor and oppressed.
-His most important works include Oliver Twist (1837–39), Nicholas Nickleby (183839), A Christmas Carol (1843), Dombey and Son (1846–1848), David Copperfield (184950), Bleak House (185253), Little Dorrit (18551857), A Tale of Two Cities (1859), and Great Expectations (186061).
-There is a gradual trend in his fiction towards darker themes which mirrors a tendency in much of the writing of the 19th century.
+His most important works include Oliver Twist (1837–1839), Nicholas Nickleby (1838–1839), A Christmas Carol (1843), Dombey and Son (1846–1848), David Copperfield (1849–1850), Bleak House (1852–1853), Little Dorrit (1855–1857), A Tale of Two Cities (1859), and Great Expectations (1860–1861).
+His later novels become progressively darker, mirroring a tendency in much of Victorian writing.

-William Thackeray was Dickens' great rival in the first half of Queen Victoria's reign.
+William Makepeace Thackeray was Dickens' great rival in the first half of Queen Victoria's reign.
 With a similar style but a slightly more detached, acerbic and barbed satirical view of his characters, he also tended to depict a more middle-class society than Dickens did.
-He is best known for his novel Vanity Fair (1848), subtitled A Novel without a Hero, which is an example of a popular form in Victorian literature: a historical novel in which recent history is depicted.
+He is best known for his novels The Luck of Barry Lyndon (1844) and Vanity Fair (1847–1848) which are examples of a popular form in Victorian literature: a historical novel in which recent history is depicted.